-ELŻBIETA BOŁDYRIEW, FANGU CHEN, CHARLES DEVLIN VI, STEVEN J. MILLER, JASON ZHAO
+ELŻBIETA BOŁDYRIEW, FANGU CHEN, CHARLES DEVLIN VI, STEVEN J. MILLER, AND JASON ZHAO

 ABSTRACT.
-Katz and Sarnak conjectured a correspondence between the n-level density statistics of zeros from families of L-functions with eigenvalues from random matrix ensembles, and in many cases the sums of smooth test functions, whose Fourier transforms are finitely supported over scaled zeros in a family, converge to an integral of the test function against a density $W{n,G}$ depending on the symmetry G of the family (unitary, symplectic or orthogonal).
+Katz and Sarnak conjectured a correspondence between the n-level density statistics of zeros from families of L-functions with eigenvalues from random matrix ensembles.
+In many cases the sums of smooth test functions, whose Fourier transforms are finitely supported, over scaled zeros in a family converge to an integral of the test function against a density $W{n,G}$ depending on the symmetry G of the family (unitary, symplectic or orthogonal).
 This integral bounds the average order of vanishing at the central point of the corresponding family of L-functions.

 We can obtain better estimates on this vanishing in two ways.
 The first is to do more number theory, and prove results for larger n and greater support; the second is to do functional analysis and obtain better test functions to minimize the resulting integrals.
-We pursue the latter here when n = 2, minimizing over test functions $\Phi : \mathbb{R}^2 \to [0, \infty)$ with compactly supported Fourier transform.
-We study a restricted version of this optimization problem, imposing that our test functions take the form $\phi(x)\psi(y)$ for some fixed admissible $\psi(y)$ and $\operatorname{supp} \widehat{\phi} \subseteq [-1, 1]$.
+We pursue the latter here when n = 2, minimizing over test functions $\Phi:\mathbb{R}^2\to[0,\infty)$ with compactly supported Fourier transform.
+We study a restricted version of this optimization problem, imposing that our test functions take the form $\phi(x)\psi(y)$ for some fixed admissible $\psi(y)$ and $\operatorname{supp}\widehat{\phi}\subseteq[-1,1]$.
 Extending results from the 1-level case, namely the functional analytic arguments of Iwaniec, Luo and Sarnak and the differential equations method introduced by Freeman and Miller, we explicitly solve for the optimal φ for appropriately chosen fixed test function ψ .
+The solution allows us to deduce strong estimates for the proportion of newforms of rank 0 or 2 in the case of SO(even), rank 1 or 3 in the case of SO(odd), and rank at most 2 for O, Sp, and U; our estimates are a significant strengthening of the best known estimates obtained with the 1-level density.
+As a representative example, the previous best 1-level analysis yields a lower bound of 0.7839 for vanishing to order at most 2 for the SO(even) family of cuspidal newforms, and our 2-level work improves this to 0.952694.
 We conclude by discussing further improvements on estimates by the method of iteration.

-$$\frac{1}{\Phi(0,0)}\int{\mathbb{R}^2} W{2,G}(x,y)\Phi(x,y)dxdy$$
+$$\frac{1}{\Phi(0,0)}\int{\mathbb{R}^2}W{2,G}(x,y)\Phi(x,y)dxdy$$